Job Search Masterclass Finding and Evaluating Opportunities

 The Plan

-The job alert is a signal to start a conversation*, not just a signal to *fill out an application.
-By contacting a potential teammate or the manager directly, you skip the automated system that might reject your resume for technical reasons.
-This is how you show you know where the real problems are—usually in teams that are growing fast and urgently need help.
+The job alert is a signal to start a conversation, not just a signal to fill out an application.
+Contacting a potential teammate or the manager directly lets you skip the automated system that might reject your resume for technical reasons.
+This is how you show you know where the real problems are, usually in teams that are growing fast and urgently need help.

 The Action